 Freycinet receives on average 600 mm (23.6 in.) of rain per year.
 It has a climate similar to that of France with on average more than 300 days of sunshine.

-The east coast was occupied by the Oyster Bay Tribe that consisted of 10 bands (approx. 600-700 people).
+The east coast has been occupied by the Oyster Bay Tribe that consisted of 10 bands (approx. 600-700 people).
 The band on the Freycinet Peninsular was known as Toorernomairremener.

 Famous features of the park include its red and pink granite formations and a series of jagged granite peaks in a line, called "The Hazards".
 The Hazards are distinctive rugged mountain chain positioned between Coles Bay, Tasmania and Wineglass Bay and are said to be named after local whaler, African-American Captain Richard Hazard.